 THE ALLENHURST APARTMENTS

-In 2017, The Allenhurst Apartments celebrated its 54th year in my family.
-The building was purchased in 1963 by my parents, Jean and Donald DeRose, along with 2 other local couples.
+In 2018, The Allenhurst Apartments celebrated its 56th year in my family.
+The building was purchased in 1962 by a few local couples, and my parents, Jean and Donald DeRose, were hired to manage the property.
 At the time, the building was operated as a rooming house comprised of 30 very small rooms with common bathrooms and kitchens.
+Within a few years, my parents purchased the property from the owners and our family legacy officially began.
 In the 1970’s, I made $5 an hour working every Saturday at the building scrubbing common bathrooms and vacuuming halls.

-By the 1980’s, my parents had become the sole owners of the building and began constructing private baths and kitchen areas into all apartments.
-Soon after, my parent’s divorced and my mom became the sole owner of the building.
+By the 1980’s, my parents began constructing private baths and kitchen areas into all apartments.
+Soon after, my parents divorced and my mom became the sole owner of the building.
 She had always worked hard but began slowing down.
 The Allenhurst and the town had several rough years through the 1980’s and into the early 1990’s.

-In June, 2015, my husband Jeff and I, along with our beloved Shih-Tzu Snoopy, moved into the building on a permanent basis as our two youngest boys graduated high school and moved on with their lives.
-We love Ocean Grove and are happy to call it HOME for many years to come.
-We are now able to see and interact more with our guests, who have become an extended family for us.
+In June, 2015, my husband Jeff and I, along with our beloved Shih-Tzu Snoopy, moved into the building as our two youngest boys graduated high school and moved on with their lives.
+We enjoyed spending the past few years here calling the Allenhurst HOME.
+In December, 2018, we decided to move into a rental off property, just a few blocks away, but continue to have a daily presence at the building.

 Thank you for your support and interest in The Allenhurst.
 Feel free to contact me anytime.